goodlyrottenapple/lamYcalc/docs/02_comparison/02_comparison-agda.md

 ... | no ¬p = refl
 ```

-We can even tranform the Isabelle proof to closer match the Agda proof:
+We can even transform the Isabelle proof to closer match the Agda proof:

 ```{.isabelle}
 case (FVar y)